 Depending on the target gene (and more specifically, where the conserved sites lie in that gene), the taxonomic group you’re interested in, the kind of samples you’re working with and the sequencing platform that you’re using, the amplicon size (i.e. the length of gene that you’re copying/amplifying) can entirely differ.
-The standard COI barcoding amplicon, briefly mentioned above, is about 710 nucleotides long (including the primers themselves), but this isn’t necessarily ideal for many high-throughput sequencing platforms (which are often constrained by ~250 bp read lengths – these need to be overlapping forward and reverse reads which, even when overlapping minimally, doesn’t give you much more than 350-400 nucleotides when considering you need sample identifying tags and the sequencing adapters – the bits that the sequencer recognises and begins sequencing from).
-As well, when collecting DNA from the environment or, even more so, from guts or faeces, that DNA will be degraded, limiting the length of DNA left over.
+The standard COI barcoding amplicon, briefly mentioned above, is about 700 nucleotides long (including the primers themselves), but this isn’t necessarily ideal for many high-throughput sequencing platforms like Illumina (which are often constrained by ~250 bp read lengths – these need to be overlapping forward and reverse reads which, even when overlapping minimally, doesn’t give you much more than 350-400 nucleotides when considering you need sample identifying tags and the sequencing adapters – the bits that the sequencer recognises and begins sequencing from).
+Nanopore sequencing has extended this, but most metabarcoding is still being sequenced on Illumina sequencers.
+As well, when collecting DNA from the environment or, even more so, from guts or faeces, that DNA will be degraded, limiting the fragment sizes of target DNA in your samples.

 Gee, I see the importance of Gs and Cs

 As discussed above, “G” and “C” bases match, and in fact stronger than their “A” and “T” counterparts due to their sharing of three, rather than two, hydrogen bonds.
 This makes their inclusion in primer sequences incredibly important since it defines how strongly the primers clamp onto the DNA.
 You want a nice strong bonding of DNA and primer, but just like a good cheese, you don’t want it to be too strong or else you won’t even get started.
 If 40-60 % of your nucleotides are Gs and Cs, you’re doing great!